-Now that you’ve ditched assumptions, learn not to take anything personally.
+Now that you’ve ditched assumptions learn not to take anything personally.
 Nothing people do is because of you.
-Everyone is dancing to their own music and making their own assumptions.
-As long as you try and lead a life that’s true and don’t set out to deliberately hurt anyone you can’t go wrong.
+Everyone is dancing to their music and making their own assumptions.
+As long as you try and lead an authentic life and don’t set out to deliberately hurt anyone, you can’t go wrong.

 10. Help others if you can

-Volunteering is a wonderful thing.
-Not only are you giving something back to the world, but you’ll also experience the most amazing joy of helping out.
+Volunteering is a beautiful thing.
+Not only are you giving something back to the world, but you’ll also experience the incredible joy of helping out.

 Even just helping a friend or neighbour can lift your spirits.
-Open up yourself to the world and it’s awesome what you get back.
+Open up yourself to the world, and it’s fantastic what you get back.

 11. Be thoughtful to those you love

 I received a gift from a relatively new pal called Emily last night.
-She’s from San Francisco and we met through Mike — a mutual American friend who lives in Manchester.
+She’s from San Francisco, and we met through Mike — an American mutual friend who lives in Manchester.
 It was hilarious.
 I sat down next to her in our local pub, and we just started talking and hit it off immediately.
 She calls me her ‘soul sister’.

 Be thoughtful to those you love and great things will happen.